Roxanne Linnea Ray

 CURRICULUM PLANNING Experience

-Program Manager July 2007 to present; University of Washington, Seattle, WA
+Assistant director July 2007 to May 2017; University of Washington, Seattle, WA

-Program Manager for courses and programs in the Arts, in the Academic Programs department of UW Educational Outreach.
+Assistant Director and Program Manager for courses and programs in the Arts, in the Academic Programs department of UW Continuum College and Educational Outreach.
 Responsible for developing and managing educational courses and programs in performing, media, literary, and visual arts.

 Research Experience